kenziebfriesen/kenziebfriesen/README.md

 ### Hi there 👋
 🗣 I'm a postdoctoral scholar at the University of Saskatchewan doing sports biomechanics research in the realm of injury prevention.
 I attempt to code to make life a little bit easier (sometimes harder).
-Currently I'm measuring shoulder motion of athletes, breast cancer survivors, and workers using optical motion capture Always happy to connect with other fellow researchers!
+Currently I'm measuring shoulder motion of athletes, breast cancer survivors, and workers using optical motion capture.
+Always happy to connect with other fellow researchers!
 📫 Email: kenzie.friesen@usask.ca